Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 What is the difference between a gray shell and a vanilla shell?

-A gray shell is a minimally finished commercial space that typically includes only the building structure and utility stubs, while a vanilla shell includes basic interior finishes such as drywall, ceilings, lighting, HVAC, and at least one ADA-compliant restroom.
+A gray shell is a minimally finished commercial space that typically includes only the building structure and utility stubs, while a vanilla shell includes basic interior finishes such as drywall, ceilings, lighting, HVAC distribution, and at least one ADA-compliant restroom.
 Gray shells offer more customization but require higher build-out costs and longer timelines.

 Which is cheaper: gray shell or vanilla shell?